Save Foulden Maar

 But this unique geological treasure is at risk.
-Plaman Resources Limited plan to mine the entirety of Foulden Maar, including the fossils and climate data it contains.
-They will export the diatomite as a stock food supplement on factory farms and feedlots, and as a fertiliser on environmentally destructive palm plantations in south-east Asia.
+Plaman Resources Limited planned to mine the entirety of Foulden Maar, including the fossils and climate data it contains.
+They would have exported the diatomite as a stock food supplement on factory farms and feedlots, and as a fertiliser on environmentally destructive palm plantations in south-east Asia.

 Plaman Resources, the foreign-owned company that wants to mine Foulden Maar, has gone into receivership and liquidation.
 This is great news for the campaign to Save Foulden Maar, but it doesn’t mean the fight is over yet.